jwortmann/brackets-color-scheme/README.md

 ## Installation

 The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
-From the command palette choose `Package Control: Install Package` and search for `Brackets Color Scheme`.
+From the command palette choose `Package Control: Install Package` and search for *Brackets Color Scheme*.

-Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the `Packages/User` package.
+Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the *Packages/User* package.
 To access the packages directory, choose `Preferences > Browse Packages...` from the Sublime Text menu.
-Notice that there will be no automatic updates for this package if not using Package Control.
+Notice that there won't be automatic updates for this package if not using Package Control.

 The color scheme can then be activated from the menu under `Preferences > Color Scheme...` or via the `UI: Select Color Scheme` command from the command palette.